artikcloud/artikcloud-accounts/README.md

 This Node.js sample application is a small web server.
 It demonstrates how to use ARTIK Cloud Accounts to sign in/sign up/sign out a user and reset the user's password.

-An example using an iframe for sign-in is also provided.
 For more information on this feature, go to our documentation page: https://developer.artik.cloud/documentation/introduction/accounts.html